 In some cases, accidental damage cover will also give you protection against spillages, burns and tears to carpets or furniture – whether it’s a glass of wine on the couch or your kids with a magic marker.

-To make sure you get the cover you expect from accidental damage insurance, always read your policy carefully so you’re aware how your insurer defines accidental damage and what is excluded from the cover.
+To make sure you get the cover you expect from accidental damage insurance, always read your policy carefully so you’re aware how your insurer defines accidental damage and what is included and excluded from the cover.

 What’s covered under accidental damage for buildings insurance?